Planned Trips... and Beyond!

 Currently on the Planning Horizon

 Wet West Paddlefest.
 An annual weekend event with guaranteed water (Garry and Moriston dam releases) and good parties (!) based in Fort William.
 If there's rain, there are other river options besides the dam-releases (we've done the Roy and the Orchy most often), although the main event is the Moriston, a good grade 4.
 We went to the 2012 event (where some camped, others stayed in a Roybridge bunkhouse) with some ambitions realised and some still to achieve (not everyone went for the intimidating top drop on the Moriston).
 In 2013 the Moriston was great, but the heavens opened overnight and things were very high on Sunday - some paddled the Arkaig.
 Perhaps less drama on more recent visits, and Covid hasn't helped and it seems that the 2021 event which had dam releases booked for the 11/12th September in 2021 has definitively been cancelled.
 2022 then...

 Circumnavigation of Skye.
 Andy has worked out a plan for this 180 mile trip, taking a couple of weeks (9 or 10 days actual paddling) which needs to be done with spring tides somewhere between the third and fifth day (depending on starting/finishing point).
 The original timings were done for Easter 2017 - April 8th to 17th, but no-one was up for that (obviously it does depend on the weather).
 It was all done again for 2021, but Covid made this trip impractical.
 The idea will still fly at almost any easter if anyone is interested, otherwise, any two weeks with springs in the first week could be made to work.
 Contact Andy for details and finding a suitable schedule...

 France/Austria/Norway.
 There's a lot of whitewater in Norway, much of it horrendously hard.
 But Norway produces many excellent paddlers, and they don't start out as beginners on grade 5, so you will find a lot of easier rivers too, even if they don't feature much on youtube and UKRGB (or the coffee table style guidebook).
 There are useful notes on logistics and accommodation from a previous trip, in James Hastings' Splendours of Norway trip report.
 Unfortunately, rumours that the Newcastle-Bergen ferry may be restarted, which would make things a lot easier, seem to be unfounded - they can't compete with Ryanair (which is no use if you have a canoe trailer...).
 So 'Norway 2013' (whitewater) took place very successfully in Austria instead, with a Norway trip still planned for a summer trip in the near future.
-Current vague plans for 2019 focus on a three-week stay in France including a bit of canyonning, via ferrataing and so on.
+When we are allowed to travel again, plans focus on a three-week stay in France including a bit of canyonning, via ferrataing and so on.